Resources to Help Canadians with the Financial Impacts of the Coronavirus (COVID-19) Pandemic

 You can also try out this calculator to see how much government income support you may be eligible for (Please Note: this is not a government calculator.
 It was created by an individual for estimation purposes only).

 Planning For Emergency Reduced Income Webinar (Online Workshop)

 Have you or your family been impacted financially by COVID-19?
 Are you worried that your income may be impacted in the near future?
 Worrying about our health along with our finances can be scary, stressful, and can create a lot of stress on us and our families.
 Join us for a practical webinar on how to plan for reduced income, deal with your bills as well as your creditors.
 You are not alone and we are here to help you!

 You can watch the webinar video here, or you can register to attend a live version and ask any questions you may have.

 Government Help (continued...)

-- For families with children, the government is proposing increasing the Canada Child Benefit with a one-time $300 payment per child in May.
-More details here.
+- For families with children, the government increased the Canada Child Benefit with a one-time $300 payment per child in May.
+Details here.

 Additional Income Support from Provinces

-- In Ontario, the Guaranteed Annual Income System (GAINS) payment for low-income seniors will double for six months starting in April 2020.
+- The Guaranteed Annual Income System (GAINS) payment for low-income seniors is doubling for six months starting April 2020.